39george/articles/user_authentication_in_go.md

     app.RunUntilStopped()
 }
 ```
-Now we should can run our application with:
+Now we can run our application with:
 ```bash
 go run main.go
 ```

 ## Testing

-Now lets test our open handler with curl:
+Now let's test our open handler with curl:
 ```bash
 curl -i localhost:8080/open/test
 ```